Average Cost of Car Insurance in North Carolina

 Strict Insurance Compliance Requirements

 North Carolina has strict penalties for insurance lapses, with fines of $50 for first offense, $100 for second and $150 for subsequent lapses, plus a $50 restoration fee.
-The state requires continuous coverage and will revoke license plates within 10 days of receiving a liability insurance termination notice, making compliance important for legal driving.
+The state requires continuous coverage and revokes license plates within 10 days of receiving a liability insurance termination notice, making compliance important for legal driving.

 hurricane icon